lVlyke/lithium-angular/docs/aot-guide.md

 }
 ```

-The following example will fail to work when compiled with AoT:
+The following example click event will silently fail to fire when compiled with AoT:

 ```ts
 @Component({...})